Avoid the biggest workout mistakes

 Take the New Body quiz!

-I’ve written before about the critical importance of following a fat-loss plan when you want to build a better body – and I’d go as far as too say that without a blueprint you’re destined to fail to get the results you want.
+It’s critical important to have a goal when following a fat-loss plan.
+I’d go as far as too say that without a blueprint you’re destined to fail to get the results you want.

 It’s why for my first few years in the weights room I never built any real muscle, nor burned half as much body fat as I hoped I would.
 Why?
 Because I never did anything in there to challenge my body to force it to adapt and change.